troclaux/notes/kubernetes.md

     - kubelet: communicates with the control plane, manages pod lifecycle
     - kube-proxy: manages networking, forwards traffic to pods
     - container runtime (e.g., containerd, Docker): runs the actual containers
-  - node roles: all machines in the cluster are nodes, some are control plane nodes, some are worker nodes
+  - node roles: all machines in the cluster are nodes
+    - control plane components typically run on designated nodes (control plane nodes)
     - worker node
       - runs user applications (pods)
-      - handles most of the compute workload
+      - runs workloads
     - control plane (master) node
       - runs core Kubernetes components (API server, scheduler, controller manager, etc.)
       - usually replicated (at least 3 replicas for HA in production)
 - cluster: group of nodes, highest-level structure in kubernetes
-- object: cluster's desired state
+- object: persistent entity representing the desired state of a component in the cluster (e.g., Pod, Deployment, Service)
 - workload: application(s) running on the cluster
+- service: method for exposing a network application that is running as one or more pods in your cluster

 - imagine a kubernetes cluster as a city:
   - cluster = the entire city